grifhughes/nerva/README.md

 but I achieved better error rates as well as speed using vanilla SGD and a decaying (step decay) learning rate.

-2. Adding minibatch SGD, although I like the ability to learn online with vanilla as it enables streaming new data to the model in real time.
+2. Adding minibatch SGD, although I like the ability to learn online with vanilla as it enables streaming singular examples from new data to the model in real time.

 3. Possibly implementing a parallel scheme (ensemble) in which 4 different models are trained on the same data, with the gradients averaged to give the final updates.
 After training, each model would vote on the class of the test data.